CopernicaMarketingSoftware/Documentation/Mailerq/delivery-limits.md

-# Delivery limits
+# Delivery Throttling

 Sending large volumes of email messages can be tricky: receiving domains often set limits on the amount of messages or connections they accept.
-In order to adjust your email delivery to these restrictions, MailerQ allows you to set delivery limits for the maximum number of simultaneous connections, maximum number of messages per minute and maximum number of new connections per minute.
+In order to adjust your email delivery to these restrictions, MailerQ allows you to throttle delivery by setting the maximum number of simultaneous connections, maximum number of messages per minute and maximum number of new connections per minute.